-Plutarch somewhat contradictorily refers to the “effect of her beauty” on Caesar but then notes that while her beauty “was in itself not altogether incomparable…the character that attended all she said or did was something bewitching”.
-Of course beauty is very much in they eye of the beholder and to apply modern restrictive standards of beauty to Queen Cleopatra does her a disservice.
+Plutarch somewhat contradicts himself, referring to the “effect of her beauty” on Caesar but then noting that while her beauty “was in itself not altogether incomparable…the character that attended all she said or did was something bewitching”.
+Of course, beauty is very much in the eye of the beholder and to apply modern restrictive standards of beauty to Queen Cleopatra does her a disservice.

 - Cassius Dio (155 or 163 – post 229 AD) Roman History

 - Lucius Mestrius Plutarchus aka Plutarch (c46 – 120 AD) Life of Antony

 - Strabo (64 or 63 BC – AD 24) The Geography

 - Flavius Josephus (c37 – 100 AD) Antiquities of the Jews

 - Marcus Annaeus Lucanus aka Lucan (39 – 65 AD) Civil WarAppian (95 – 165 AD) Civil War